 4. Don’t lie.
 You’ll get yourself tied up in knots and may find you trip yourself up!
 Lying will likely lead to feelings of guilt and this is what you’re trying to avoid by saying no in the first place.

 5. Always be polite.
-Maybe say “thanks for asking.”
+Perhaps say “thanks for asking.”
 This will make sure you don’t come across as rude and perhaps avoid an angry response to you saying no.

 Take control of your choices and your life.
 Challenge yourself and learn to say no!
 Imagine the free time you will have to do what YOU want to do.
 Give it a go!